yamt/jsonsink/README.md

   * Larger is better.

-  * It measures the speed to generate JSON objects, an equivalent of [this](bench/example.json).
+  * It measures the speed to generate JSON objects equivalent to [this](bench/example.json).
     The size of the JSON object is typically 2669 bytes.
 (It varies a bit among implementations because of different string representations of